Bird Identification by Song

 This course will work on your song identification skills both in the field and through the use of recordings.
 Please download “Introduction to Learning Bird Song” for a brief description of the techniques emphasized in this class.
 Also download the folder with 150 bird songs.
 Throughout the week you will be amazed at the tremendous abundance and diversity that you "see" with your ears but miss with your eyes.
 In the early mornings when song is abundant, we will visit diverse habitats near the San Francisco State University's Sierra Nevada Field Campus and familiarize ourselves with the birds of those different localities.
 Some of the habitat visited will include pine-oak forest, boreal forest, riparian woodland, marsh and savannah, sage scrub (See SNFC bird checklist).
 We will take mid-day breaks and then use recorded songs to discuss and hone our ability to identify birdsong.
 Jim Steele has been involved in avian research using point counts for over 20 years.

-Students should arrive in time on Sunday evening to set up camp and attend an introductory class at 7:30 PM to introduce your ears to the class protocols and Monday's most likely songs.
+Students should arrive in time on Sunday or Saturday evening to set up camp and attend an introductory class at 7:30 PM to introduce your ears to the class protocols and the next day's most likely songs.

-Section 1: We will share the campus with the Fungi class.
-Students should arrive on Sunday for the introductory meeting after dinner.
+Section 1: Students should arrive on Sunday for the introductory meeting after dinner.
 We will then meet each morning at 5:30 AM and bird around or near the campus, returning for a hot breakfast at 7 AM and to pack our lunch.
 We will then spend 4 hours at a variety sites.
 Students are free for the remaining afternoon but we will return for lab work using recordings from 4-6 PM.
 Class will end on Friday about noonish.